 In 2007, Mel and Enid Zuckerman and their Canyon Ranch co-founder Jerry Cohen instructed Canyon Ranch Institute to gather, compile, and disseminate the intellectual property of Canyon Ranch using the best practices in public health.
 The purpose is to help economically disadvantaged people and communities prevent disease before it occurs.
 For example, Canyon Ranch Institute has implemented the Canyon Ranch Life Enhancement Program (CRI LEP) with health care organizations in low-income communities.
 The CRI LEP helps prevent chronic diseases through a rigorously evaluated, integrative health literacy approach.
 The CRI LEPs are tailored based on the cultural, geographic, and health needs of each community.

 The first program made possible by the Zuckerman Family Foundation is the Canyon Ranch Institute Life Enhancement Program with El Rio Community Health Center in Tucson, AZ.

 How We’re Making a Difference

-With a grant from the Zuckerman Family Foundation, Canyon Ranch Institute is partnering with El Rio Community Health Center to develop a Canyon Ranch Institute Life Enhancement Program (CRI LEP).
-The CRI LEP with El Rio aims to eliminate health disparities and empower people in Tucson's economically disadvantaged communities to prevent chronic disease and embrace a life of wellness.
+With a grant from the Zuckerman Family Foundation, the CRI Life Enhancement Program with El Rio, Tucson, AZ aims to eliminate health disparities and empower people in Tucson’s economically disadvantaged communities to prevent chronic disease and embrace a life of wellness.